ahuacate/pve-nas/README.md

 <h4>Easy Script</h4>

 Easy Scripts are based on bash scripting.
-Simply `Cut & Paste` a Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
-But PLEASE read our guide so you fully understand the prerequisites and your input requirements.
+Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
+But PLEASE first read our guide so you fully understand each scripts prerequisites and your input requirements.

 **Installation**
-This Easy Script will create a new PVE NAS CT, create user accounts, give the installer options to run our add-ons, and fully configure yo (Recommended).
+This Easy Script will create a new PVE NAS CT, create PVE NAS User Accounts, give the installer options to run our optional add-ons, and fully configure your new PVE NAS (Recommended).

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-zfs-nas/master/scripts/pve_zfs_nas_create_ct.sh)"
 ```

 **Add-on** (optional)
-Optional add-ons a Easy Scripts which can be run anytime for adding new PVE NAS user accounts, installing a new service or even updating yo OS release.
+Optional Add-on Easy Scripts can be run anytime.
+They are for adding new PVE NAS user accounts, installing a new service or even updating your PVE NAS OS release.
 Your options include:
-1. Add a Jailed Chroot User Account
+1. Adding a Jailed Chroot User Account
-2. Add a Power User Account
+2. Adding a Power User Account
-3. Add a Kodi Rsync User Account
+3. Adding a Kodi Rsync User Account
 4. Install & Configure a SSMTP Server
 5. Install & Configure ProFTPd Server
-6. R OS Version Release Updater
+6. PVE NAS OS Version Release Updater
-7. Create a Medialab-Rsync Server (for Kodi players)
+7. Create a new Medialab-Rsync Server CT (for Kodi players only)

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-zfs-nas/master/scripts/pve_zfs_nas_easyscript_addon_ct.sh)"